nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 |------------|-----|-----|-----|-----|
 | sysfs #    | 128 | 129 | 130 | 131 |

+PWM:

 | C.H.I.P.
 Pro Pin # | 9 | 10 |
 |------------|-----|-----|
 | sysfs #    | 0 | 1 |

 UART1:

-** These pins are used thus are not available while connected to the C.H.I.P.
-Pro Dev board via USB-serial.
-You can disconnect the micro USB port on the Dev board from the UART1 pins by cutting a [couple traces](https://docs.getchip.com/chip_pro_devkit.html#cuttable-traces).
+** These pins are used thus are not available while connected to C.H.I.P.
+Pro Dev Kit via USB-serial.
+You can disconnect the micro USB port on the Dev Kit from the UART1 pins by cutting a [couple traces](https://docs.getchip.com/chip_pro_devkit.html#cuttable-traces).

 | C.H.I.P.
 Pro Pin # | 44 | 43 |
 |------------|-----|-----|